jsntcy/service-fabric-dotnet-quickstart/README.md

 ---

 # Service Fabric .NET Quickstart
 This repository contains an quickstart project for [Microsoft Azure Service Fabric](https://azure.microsoft.com/services/service-fabric/).
-The quickstart project contains a single application with multiple services demonstrating the basic concepts of service communication and use of reliable dictionaries.
+The quickstart project contains a single application with multiple services demonstrating the basic concepts of service communication and use of reliable dictionaries

 For a guided tour with the quickstart:
 [Service Fabric .NET quickstart](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet)